TL;DR

 Who needs it?
 Anyone with financial dependents: partners, children, or even ageing parents who rely on your income.
 If you have a mortgage, it's considered essential.

-Critical Illness Cover (CIC): A Lifeline When You Need It Most
+Critical Illness Cover (CIC): A Lifeline When you may need It Most

 What if you don't pass away, but a serious illness prevents you from working?
 This is where Critical Illness Cover steps in.
-It pays out a tax-free lump sum on the diagnosis of a specific, pre-defined serious condition.
+It may pay out a potentially tax-efficient lump sum on the diagnosis of a specific, pre-defined serious condition.

-The 'big three' conditions typically covered are cancer, heart attack, and stroke, but modern policies can cover over 50 specified conditions, including multiple sclerosis, major organ transplant, and Parkinson's disease.
+The 'big three' conditions typically covered are cancer, heart attack, and stroke, but modern policies may cover over 50 specified conditions, including multiple sclerosis, major organ transplant, and Parkinson's disease.

 This lump sum is yours to use as you see fit, providing crucial breathing space: